VenoGaube/FOG/review/README.md

 ### Running the tests
 > NOTE:  This is only needed if you wish to run the provided brownie tests.
-1. Create a database in MySQL, by executing the following command in the MySQL console:
+1. Create a database in MySQL, by running the following script (you will hae to install MySQL if it is not: [download](https://dev.mysql.com/downloads/mysql/)):
 ```
-Create database Review;
+python scripts/database_setup.py
 ```
+&emsp;&emsp;&emsp;This will create the `review` database and in it the `votes` table.
+If you wish to 're-create' the `votes` table you can execute the function `reset_table` inside `scripts/database_helper.py`.
+> NOTE: We created the MySQL database with user: `root` and password: `root`.
+If you have different parameters please change them in the connection part of the code in `scripts/database_setup` and `scripts/database_helper` (the `getConnection` method in the latter)

 2. In terminal run the command ```brownie test -s``` (you must be in the /review directory).
 This command runs the provided tests, which simmulate the whole review process.

+> NOTE: If you wish to test the contract without the database you can simply delete or comment `tests/test_review_process_database.py` and run the previous command (with this you will not need to create the MySQL database and the votes will not be stored in it)
 ### Individual testing

 > NOTE: Alternatively you can test individual smart contract methods with the help of the brownie console (all the below commands are executed in the terminal from /review directory or the brownie console):